QuickBooks for Bookkeepers: The 2026 Workflow Guide

 6. Workflow A: Manual email forwarding rules (the hard way)

-The free, no-extra-tools version of continuous receipt capture is: set up Gmail or Outlook filters inside each client's inbox that auto-forward invoice emails to their @qbodocs.com address.
+The free, no-extra-tools version of continuous receipt capture is: set up Gmail or Outlook filters inside each client's inbox that forward invoice emails to the client's QuickBooks forwarding address.
 This sounds clean on a whiteboard.
-In practice it collapses for four specific reasons.
+In practice it needs constant maintenance for four specific reasons.

 Keyword-based filters miss and over-forward